trieuhuygiang/subProject/log.md

 - ✅ **Trending Algorithm**: Time-based review counting (last 7 days with JOIN queries)
 - ✅ **Popular Algorithm**: All-time review ranking with LEFT JOIN
 - ✅ **Smart Deduplication**: No duplicates between trending and popular lists

 ---

+### 🔴 KEY ISSUE IDENTIFIED

+**The models have methods, but NO routes or controllers use them!**

+Example:
+- ✅ `Review.upsert()` exists in models/Review.js
+- ❌ But there's NO route like `POST /movies/:id/review`
+- ❌ And NO controller to handle review submission

+**This means:**
+- The backend logic exists (models)
+- But users have NO WAY to access it (no routes/views)

+---